 Ceremony of Baptism of an Adult

-The baptized child joins the community at what is essentially a probationary level.
-The recitation of the creed by the congregation during the baptismal ceremony represents the instruction of the child in the essential tenets of the church.
-The child is not a full member of the community until he or she has learned these tenets and has made a conscious, informed decision to accept them.
+The baptized candidate joins the community at what is essentially a probationary level.
+The recitation of the creed by the congregation during the baptismal ceremony represents the instruction of the candidate in the essential tenets of the church.
+The candidate is not a full member of the community until he or she has learned these tenets and has made a conscious, informed decision to accept them.

 (The Temple is arranged for the Gnostic Mass, but the Veil is closed.
 The guests are admitted and seated.
-The person to be baptized, who has attained or exceeded the age of puberty, enters with two sponsors who are confirmed members of the Church; they sit near the Tomb in the West.
+The candidate, who has attained or exceeded the age of puberty, enters with two sponsors who are confirmed members of the Church; they sit near the Tomb in the West.

-The Priest, Priestess and Deacon are all present, clad in plain white robes.
+The baptizing officers are present, clad in plain white robes.
+These are the Deacon, Priest, and Priestess; or the Deacon and a Deacon Sacerdote.
 The Deacon holds a small towel over his arm, and a goblet of wine is ready near the Font.

-The part labeled PRIEST(ESS) may be filled by either the Priest or by the Priestess; or the Priest and Priestess may allocate the lines between each other and administer the ceremony conjointly if both are ordained and recognized.)
+The part labeled OFFICIANT may be filled by either the Priest or by the Priestess or by a Bishop or a Deacon-Sacerdote; or the Priest and Priestess may allocate the lines between each other and administer the ceremony conjointly if both are ordained and recognized.)

 The DEACON (facing East, with the appropriate gesture): “APO PANTOS KAKODAIMONOS.”

 (He turns, and invites the Candidate and the Sponsors to advance to the Font.)

 The DEACON: “Every man and every woman is a star.”
 We are all born free, independent, shining gloriously, each one a radiant world, according to the Law of Liberty.
 “Do what thou wilt shall be the whole of the Law.”